Daljitsingh05/Daljit-Singh_Gurkirat-Singh_/README.md

 # About my project
 This is a team project
 ## About me
 My name is Daljit singh.
-I belong from INDIA which is known for rich cultural and vibrant festivals.
+I come from INDIA which is known for rich cultural and vibrant festivals.
 ## Description
 It is a duo-project in which we have to create our own site.
 # Here are my some of Achievements